The Best Things To Do In Rennes France

 Every room is uniquely decorated in a cinema, dance, theatre or music theme.
 They are fitted with a flat-screen TV and free WiFi access is available throughout the property.

 A buffet breakfast with organic fresh products is available every day.
-Homemade meals are also available on site.
+Homemade meals are also available on-site.

 Fancy a stay in a gorgeous castle?
 The Chateau d’Apigné is set in a beautiful 25-hectare park, 8 km from Rennes.
-It features spacious and luxury rooms in a classic 19-century décor and large beds.
+It features spacious and luxurious rooms in a classic 19-century décor and large beds.

 The rooms are situated in the castle or in the Pavilion Elizabeth appendix.
-All rooms are soundproofed and have free access to Wi-Fi, sports channels.
+All rooms are soundproofed and have free access to Wi-Fi, and sports channels.
 Each room has a private bathroom either with a bathtub or walk-in shower.